 - Beginning value: the starting amount (initial investment)

-- Ending value: the final value of the investment at the measurement date
+- Ending value: the investment's final value at the measurement date

 - Number of years: the holding period in years (can be fractional)